 Negreanu also holds six World Series of Poker gold bracelets, plus two World Poker Tour titles.
-Yet, oddly enough, although he’s made five European Poker Tour championship final tables, he’s yet to win a title.
+Yet, although he’s made five European Poker Tour championship final tables, he’s yet to win a title.
 That’s one of the few voids on an otherwise stellar tournament resume.

-There’s plenty of additional evidence in support of Negreanu as the poker player most likely to go down as the greatest ever, including a impressive diary of cash game winnings, multiple “Player of the Year” titles awarded by various organizations and media, and a celebrity status that’s unequalled by just about anyone other than Phil Ivey and perhaps Phil Hellmuth.
-Negreanu may also be the game’s most influential player, given his longtime association with both the online and land-based communities, as well as his outspoken beliefs were are shared privately with the movers and shakers in poker and the public at large via his constant writings and videos.
+There’s plenty of additional evidence in support of Negreanu as the poker player most likely to go down as the greatest ever, including an impressive diary of cash game winnings, multiple “Player of the Year” titles awarded by various organizations and media, and a celebrity status that’s unequaled by just about anyone other than Phil Ivey and perhaps Phil Hellmuth.
+Negreanu may also be the game’s most influential player, given his longtime association with both the online and land-based communities, as well as his outspoken beliefs were being shared privately with the movers and shakers in poker and the public at large via his constant writings and videos.
 He’s even altered the game strategically speaking, by coming up with an alternative playing style, called “Small Ball.”

 Yet, my vote for Negreanu rests not so much in what he’s already done, as impressive as that record is, but the direction he’s now headed.
 Here’s a man with a single-minded purpose and sense of determination that’s almost entirely projected through the prism of the game of poker.
 Yes, Negreanu has plenty of other interests, too.
 But virtually all of them accentuate his position within poker and make him a better player.
 Whether it’s his lucrative multi-million dollar sponsorship deal with PokerStars, which is guaranteed to provide a lifetime of opportunity to participate in any poker event for any stakes for probably the rest of his life, or his continual journey of self-discovery via the Choice Center, Negreanu is primed to be a force in the game for perhaps four more decades.

 Money and fame and probably poker too will be quite different in the year 2054, assuming that we make it that far.
 That’s when Negreanu will be Brunson’s age.
-Looking back then, Brunson will be probably remembered as some kind of George Washington figure in poker history.
+Looking back then, Brunson will be remembered as some kind of George Washington figure in poker history.
 He is and will always be “the first.”
 He set the standard.
-But as history shows us in a variety of disciplines, once certain benchmarks of accomplishment are established by legends, the goal of all those who follow is to reach that pinnacle, and then surpass it.
+But as history shows us in a variety of disciplines, once certain benchmarks of accomplishment are established by legends, the goal of all those who follow is to reach that pinnacle and then surpass it.

 I predict that Negreanu will do precisely that.